Shortest Route Calculations with the ShortestPathFinder

 Introduction

 Shortest route calculations are done in FME using the ShortestPathFinder transformer.
-This transformer calculates the shortest path from a source node to a destination node on a given network.
+This transformer calculates the shortest path between a source and a destination node in a given network.

 Here, for example, a user is finding the shortest path between the start/end points of a given route, using a network of lines: